Configuration Options

 Strict

-Whether to enable strict mode perform cache integrity protection flushes (enabled by default).
+Whether to enable strict mode perform cache integrity protection flushes (enabled by default, if no prefix is set).

 define('WP_REDIS_CONFIG', [